pingcap/tiproxy/docs/design/2024-02-01-multi-factor-based-balance.md

 ### Request Throttling

 Now that TiProxy has information about the memory and CPU usage of each TiDB, it can throttle requests when no TiDB is capable of processing requests.
 Specifically, TiProxy holds requests for some time before sending them to TiDB.
 The rationale is that the QPS becomes even lower as concurrency increases when TiDB CPU usage is full, so throttling requests is more efficient.

-### Large Cluster Optimization

-The current design works well for normal-sized clusters, but it may have a performance issue when the cluster grows large enough.
-For example, each TiProxy collects the indicators for each TiDB, requiring 3 requests each time.
-When there are 100 TiProxy and 500 TiDB instances, TiProxy sends 1500 requests and each TiDB responds to 300 requests during every health-check interval, which is a considerable overhead.
-This issue will be optimized in the future.